openfaas/workshop/lab3.md

         req (str): request body
     """

-    print(req)
+    return req
 ```

-This function will just print the input, so it's effectively an `echo` function.
+This function will just return the input, so it's effectively an `echo` function.

-Edit the message so it prints `hello world` instead i.e.
+Edit the message so it returns `hello world` instead i.e.

 ```
-    print("Hello World")
+    return "Hello World"
 ```

-Any strings printed to stdout via `print()` will be returned to the calling program.
-You can also avoid the `print()` statement and return a value from the `handle` method.
+Any values returned to stdout will subsequently be returned to the calling program.
+Alternatively a `print()` statement could be employed which would exhibit a similar flow through to the calling program.

 This is the local developer-workflow for functions: